mzuniga58/RESTTemplate/Tutorial.md

 ```
 var existingValues = await orchestrator.GetResourceCollectionAsync<Books>(node);
 ```
 This call tells the orchestrator to get the collection of books that matches the <b>RqlNode</b> specification.
 If no books are returned, then there are no books that match the specification, and therefore, there is nothing to update.
-IF the **Count** property is zero, then there are no books to update, and we record that as an error.
+IF the <b>Count</b> property is zero, then there are no books to update, and we record that as an error.
 It is a BadRequest, because the user has asked us to update books that don't exist.

 In RQL, an update does not have to be limited to one single resource.
 The update can update many resources at once.
 But when you update many resources, you don't want them all to be the same, you typically just want one or two columns to be the same.
 Now, the book design we have doesn't really lend itself to mass updates, but there are database schemas that do.
 We can however, for the sake of understanding the concept, conjure up a scenario where we would want to do multiple updates, albiet, not a very realistic one for books.

-In the **Books** table, the synopsis can be null.
+In the <b>Books</b> table, the synopsis can be null.
 So, given our list of books, we might want to update all books with a null synopsis, whose publish date was before 1950, and make the synopsis say "classic literature".
 Not very realistic, I know.
 Not all books written prior to 1950 are classics.
 In fact, most of them are not.
 But we're only doing this for illustration purposes, so, as they say in the literary world, enhance you willing suspension of disbelief, and just go with it.

 To do this, we would first have to generate an RQL statement to select such books:
 ```